Article by Kevan Thakrar

 Kev Thakrar

 As well as suffering from a miscarriage of justice having been convicted under the controversial and discredited legal doctrine of joint enterprise, Kev is one of the 50-men within English prisons to be detained within the Close Supervision Centre (CSC) system under Rule 46 of the Prison Rules 1999.
 When the Segregation Units disappear people, the CSC is where they end-up.
 This is the front-line in the battle against state violence where you must resist or capitulate, and Kev more than any other continues in the struggle as a champion of the people.
-In 2021 the United Nations Special Rapporteur on Torture raised the conditions of his detention with the government1, and he is taking a judicial review of the policy of allowing indefinite segregation which enables his ongoing solitary confinement due at the Royal Courts of Justice on the 25th and 26th April 2023.
+In 2021 the United Nations Special Rapporteur on Torture raised the conditions of his detention with the government, and he is taking a judicial review of the policy of allowing indefinite segregation which enables his ongoing solitary confinement due at the Royal Courts of Justice on the 25th and 26th April 2023.

 Please help combat his isolation and help him endure the state inflicted torture by writing to him at: